Hoangg-Thien/VK_StreetFood/README.md

 **The problem it solves:** in a dense street-food area, visitors typically have no easy way to learn what a vendor sells, its history, or why it's worth stopping at — information is scattered, undocumented, or only available in Vietnamese.

 **What it does:** the mobile app plots street-food Points of Interest (POIs) on a map, tracks the tourist's GPS position, and automatically plays a short audio narration (Vietnamese, English, or Korean) when the tourist enters a geofence around a POI.
-Tourists can also browse POIs manually, favorite them, rate them, view vendor details and opening hours, and scan a QR code to jump straight to a POI or a vendor's payment QR.
+Tourists can also browse POIs manually, favorite them, rate them, view vendor details and opening hours, and scan a QR code that opens the mobile app (or, if not installed, a landing page to download it) directly to a given POI or screen.
 A companion admin/owner web portal lets staff manage POI content, translations, audio, tour groupings, and vendor-owner registration requests.

 **Target users:**
 - **Tourists** — anonymous, device-registered users of the mobile app.